 Pharmaceutical and chemical companies that manufacture Non-GMO raw materials, are required to have a statement ensuring the validity of all Non-GMO raw materials.

 What is a WC?
 (Written Confirmation)

 Shipments of APIs imported into the EU should be accompanied with a “written confirmation” (WC) from the health authorities of the country of origin where the API was manufactured.
 After inspections were successfully performed under EU/GMP equivalent standard, and these inspections will also regularly take place in the future the health authorities can provide a WC.

 Written Confirmations for imported API shipments as described above are not necessary when third countries are included in the official list of countries that are equivalent to the EU in terms of GMP standards, inspections/enforcement and sanctions.

 Japan, the United States, Brazil, Australia, Israel, Switzerland are countries that have currently been granted exemption from a Written Confirmation.
 For the complete list of countries that have finished the assessment and which countries are still in the process, head on over to the website of the European Commission.

-GDP (Good Distribution Practice)
+What is GDP?
+(Good Distribution Practice)

-GDP is a quality system for warehouses and distribution centers dedicated for pharmaceutical products and focusses on the distribution of APIs and medicines.
+GDP is a quality system for warehouses and distribution centers dedicated to pharmaceutical products and focusses on the distribution of APIs and medicines.
 It controls the whole process, from the moment a product leaves the manufacturer to the point where it reaches the end-user.
 GDP for example checks if all documentation is present and if the goods are correctly stored.
 With storage, it is important that the temperature is controlled and logged to a system.